 - The spleen can serve as a backup to the bone marrow by releasing blood cells into circulation.

 - One can live without a well-functioning spleen or even after its total removal.

 - 30% of people have a tiny 2nd spleen called a splenule or accessory spleen that grows if the spleen is removed.

 - Removal of the spleen is sometimes done prophylactically in CLL to lower the risk of infections.

-The correct answer is #6 The spleen helps the body remove certain common “encapsulated” bacteria that can cause pneumonia, meningitis and other infections and its removal is associated with more serious infections.
+The correct answer is #6.
+The spleen helps the body remove certain common “encapsulated” bacteria that can cause pneumonia, meningitis, and other infections, and its removal is associated with more serious infections.

 WORD/ACRONYM OF THE MONTH: IMMUNOTHERAPY THERAPY

-Immunotherapy therapy uses our immune system to fight cancer and are made from living organisms.
+Immunotherapy therapy uses our immune system to fight cancer and is made from living organisms.
 They include mAbs (monoclonal antibodies) and CAR-Ts (genetically modified T cells).
 It may also be called biological therapy or targeted therapy.